Getting Married In Canada - Canadian Wedding Guide

 Traveler’s checks are becoming less common and may be subject to a fee.
 If the checks are issued in a foreign currency, they must be exchanged for Canadian dollars.

 Similar to the etiquette in restaurants, it’s considered polite to tip cab drivers and hairdressers about 10-15% of your bill.
 At hotels, tip bellhops $1-2 per bag, and consider leaving a few dollars for your room cleaners as well.

 You’ll notice “tip jars” set out by some tour guides, as well as in businesses that provide counter service, like coffee shops or retail stores.
 Some Canadians choose to leave a small tip in these circumstances while others do not, so feel free to use your discretion based on the service you receive.

 Overall, Canada’s northern territories are more expensive compared to the rest of the country, followed by Ontario, Alberta, and British Columbia.
 For all expenses, your money will stretch furthest in Quebec, Manitoba, Saskatchewan, and the Atlantic provinces.

-In 2013, the price of weddings in Canada rose 8% from the previous year, with an average total cost of about $30,000.
+The average cost of a wedding in Canada is $29,450.
 August and September are popular times for weddings, so costs are likely to be higher in these months.
 Prices are also higher for more unique venues, such as museums and historic buildings, where you’re usually required to hire your own caterer, as well as rent chairs, tables, and place settings.